AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/SALVAGE_LOG.md

   `rate` parameter to the `pyttsx_backend` so users can control synthesis speed.
 - Added a voice selector dropdown that lists available pyttsx3 voices.
-The selected voice is passed through to the backend and the API server now accepts optional `rate` and `voice` parameters.
+The selected voice is passed through to the backend and the API server now accepts
+- Added a basic gTTS backend with lazy installation.
+MP3 files are generated when this backend is selected. optional `rate` and `voice` parameters.